deriv-com/flutter-deriv-packages/packages/form_builder/README.md

 ## FormValidator

-This class contains a bunch of validation functions that can be chained together to create a validator for form fields, Form field will be validated in order of given validation chain.
+This class contains a bunch of validation functions that can be chained together to create a validator for form fields, form fields will be validated in order of given validation chain.

-In order to add a new rule, you can simply create an extension on `FormValidator`.
+To add a new rule, you can simply create an extension on `FormValidator`.

 Note that you need to call `validate()` method at the end of the chain to build the validator.